NanoComp/meep/README.md

 We kindly request that you cite the following paper in any published work for which you used Meep:

-- A.F.
-Oskooi, D. Roundy, M. Ibanescu, P. Bermel, J.D.
+- A. Oskooi, D. Roundy, M. Ibanescu, P. Bermel, J.D.
 Joannopoulos, and S.G.
 Johnson, [MEEP: A flexible free-software package for electromagnetic simulations by the FDTD method](http://dx.doi.org/doi:10.1016/j.cpc.2009.11.008), Computer Physics Communications, Vol. 181, pp. 687-702, 2010 ([pdf](http://ab-initio.mit.edu/~oskooi/papers/Oskooi10.pdf)).

 ## Documentation